Departments and Subjects

 The FS is focused on whole-child development, proper attention is given to the social development, skills, and knowledge and understanding that children need to interact efficiently in a complex and changing world.
 Children in Kindergarten and Key Stage 1 are introduced to foundations in reading, writing, Science, Mathematics and Information and Communications Technology (ICT) through a system of practical applications, supported by a positive and stimulating learning environment.

-The City School International – Dubai follows the National Curriculum for England in non-core subjects and the Cambridge Curriculum for the core subject areas of English, Mathematics and Science.
+The City School International – Dubai follows the National Curriculum for England in all subjects and the Cambridge Curriculum for the core subject areas of English, Mathematics and Science.

 The National Curriculum for England